Dedication of Children

 We’re also dedicating the parents to living godly lives.
 That through the blessing of God they have experienced themselves, their children are able to see and experience the fruit of worshipful parents, lived out in front of them, with the support of a local church.

 We’re also, in a sense, calling our church to dedicate themselves to living worshipful and healthy lives to create a church and relationships that will foster the well-being of the children who are part of our community.
+For this reason we do not ordinarily encourage baby dedication as private affairs, but publicly as a gathered body.

 3 things dedication at Northcross is: